Hans-Joachim Marseille: The "Star of Africa"

 Marseille continued scoring multiple victories throughout September, including seven on 15 September (nos.
 145–151).
 Between 16 and 25 September, Marseille failed to increase his score due to a fractured arm, sustained in a forced landing soon after the 15 September mission.
 As a result, he had been forbidden to fly by Eduard Neumann.

-But the same day, Marseille borrowed the Macchi C.202 '96–10' of the Italian ace Tenente Emanuele Annoni, from 96a Squadriglia, 9° Gruppo, 4° Stormo, based at Fouka, for a test flight.
-But the one-off flight ended in a wheels-up landing.
-Marseille accidentally switched the engine off as the throttle control in Italian aircraft operated in the opposite direction to that of the German aircraft.
+The same day, Marseille borrowed the Macchi C.202 '96–10' of the Italian ace Tenente Emanuele Annoni, from 96a Squadriglia, 9° Gruppo, 4° Stormo, based at Fouka, for a test flight.
+The one-off flight ended in a wheels-up landing.
+Marseille accidentally switched the engine off, as the throttle control in Italian aircraft operated in the opposite direction to that of the German aircraft.

 Marseille had nearly surpassed his friend Hans-Arnold Stahlschmidt's score of 59 victories in just five weeks.
 However, the massive materiel superiority of the Allies meant the strain placed on the outnumbered German pilots was now severe.
 At this time, the strength of German fighter units was 112 (65 serviceable) aircraft against the British muster of some 800 machines.

 Marseille was becoming physically exhausted by the frenetic pace of combat.
 After his last combat on 26 September, Marseille was reportedly on the verge of collapse after a 15-minute battle with a formation of Spitfires, during which he scored his seventh victory of that day.

 Of particular note was Marseille's 158th claim.
 After landing in the afternoon of 26 September 1942, he was physically exhausted.
 Several accounts allude to his Squadron members being visibly shocked at Marseille's physical state.
 Marseille, according to his own post-battle accounts, had been engaged by a Spitfire pilot in an intense dogfight that began at high altitude and descended to low level.
 Marseille recounted how both he and his opponent strove to get onto the tail of the other.
 Both succeeded and fired but each time the pursued managed to turn the table on his attacker.

-Finally, with only 15 minutes of fuel remaining, he climbed into the sun.
+With only 15 minutes of fuel remaining, he climbed into the sun.
 The RAF fighter followed and was caught in the glare.
 Marseille executed a tight turn and roll, fired from 100 m range.
 The Spitfire caught fire and shed a wing.
 It crashed into the ground with the pilot still inside.
 Marseille wrote, "That was the toughest adversary I have ever had.
 His turns were fabulous...
 I thought it would be my last fight".
 The pilot and his unit remain unidentified.
 According to Shores, Massimello and Guest, Marseille had probably engaged in combat with six Spitfires of No. 145 Squadron who reported no losses that day.